Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading

-Equation (\ref{eq:s_t}) causes each institution's spread to approach its minimum value $s_0$ as time increases after a trade.
-Were there no trading, the processes $M^i_t$ would be geometric Brownian motions with no drift.
-This model minimizes the complications associated with the mixing of price and time scales in the model parameters; indeed, the temporal evolution is directly influenced only by the parameter $\gamma$ (whose inverse defines a timescale) and by trading via the network of CCLs.
-Although a geometric Brownian motion with no drift has constant mean, its variance increases with time.
-In the absence of trading, our mid-prices would therefore disperse and spread out progressively and indefinitely over time.
-As we see in Section \ref{sec:trading}, however, the occurrence of trades ensures that prices remain grouped together.
-By using the same values of $\gamma$ for each institution, we ensure that the behavior of each institution is ex-ante identical apart from their different access to trading opportunities because of the heterogeneous CCL network.
-We now discuss this feature in more detail.
+In the absence of trading, the processes $M^i_t$ are drift-free geometric Brownian motions.
+Equation (\ref{eq:s_t}) causes each institution's spread to revert towards its minimum value $s_0$.
+Our model minimizes the complications from the mixing of price and time scales in the model parameters.

+Although a geometric Brownian motion with no drift has a constant mean, its variance increases with time.
+Without trading, our mid-prices thus spread out progressively and indefinitely over time.
+However, as we will see in Section \ref{sec:trading}, the occurrence of trades ensures that prices remain grouped together.
+By using the same values of $\gamma$ for each institution, we ensure that the only difference between different institutions is the set of trading opportunities that they can access.